Maruts

 In the Vedic mythology, the Maruts act as Indra's companions as a troop of young warriors.
 According to French comparative mythologist Georges Dumézil, they are cognate to the Einherjar and the Wild hunt.

-In mythology
+In Scriptures

 Hymn 66 of Mandala VI of the Rig Veda, the ancient collection of sacred hymns, is an eloquent account of how a natural phenomenon of a rain-storm metamorphoses into storm deities.